shassan7/Smart_IotProject/README.md

 ## Contributors

-- Your Name
+- Said Hassan
+- Chan Hung Duong
-- Additional contributors
+- Fortune Ogulewe

 Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.